 The entry from a few days ago was shocking to me on two levels.
 First, that Nazis specifically targeted children for “deportation” (ie: death and torture at concentration camps).
 The parallels to Republicans efforts to rescind DACA are transparently clear.

-But equally disturbing is how, even after it was clear what their fate would be, the Judenrat leaders continued to facilitate the execution of their own people in the deeply misguided, arrogant, and counterfactual belief that they could somehow lessen the impact by helping the Nazis.
+But equally disturbing is how, even after it was clear what their fate would be, the Judenrat leaders continued to facilitate the execution of their own people in the deeply misguided, arrogant, and counterfactual belief that they could somehow lessen the impact by collaborating with the Nazis rather than resisting them.
 First it started with seemingly-acceptable policies like registering all Jews and distributing rationed food.
 You can imagine how some thought it would be helpful to do this.
 But like the frog in a slowly-boiling pot of water it became clearer and clearer that the end goal of all of these efforts was to extinguish the Jews.

 With the benefit of hindsight, I have to wonder why Jewish leaders thought that they could trust German Nazis.
 How did they do the moral calculus comparing the value of collaboration against the possibly-deadly consequences of resisting?